US Health Insurance for 2020: Important Dates and Dates

 Remember important dates recommends Health agents:

-26 October 2019: published insurance plans and information about benefits - time to plan the purchase of insurance.
+26 October 2019: insurance plans and information about benefits are published - time to plan the purchase of insurance.

-November 1 2019 of the year: open registration begins - on the first day you can register (for the first time or repeatedly) or change the plan of insurance of the 2020 of the year to the Health Insurance Marketplace.
-Insurance coverage may come into effect on January 1 of 2020.
+November 1 2019 of the year: open registration begins - on the first day you can register (for the first time or again) or change the 2020 insurance plan on the Health Insurance Marketplace.
+Insurance coverage may take effect as early as January 1, 2020.

 December 15 2019: The last day to register or change coverage plans that start on January 1 on January 2020.